WireframeTool

 4. lock acceptance criteria before sprint start

 This reduces "surprise complexity" during build and keeps release scope healthier.
+For how AI-generated layouts speed up this exact loop, see AI wireframe tools for product managers.

 Before review: